Skinah/ambientweather1400ip/README.md

 # Ambient Weather WS-1400IP Binding

-This is the binding for the Ambient Weather WS-1400IP weather station, via local updates.
+This is a binding for the Ambient Weather WS-1400IP weather station and any other branded units that use an IPObserver module.
+It scrapes the livedata.htm webpage that the module offers and means cloud free and fully local weather updates.

 ## Supported Things